front-commerce/developers.front-commerce.com/source/docs/advanced/graphql/remote-schemas.md

 ### Query root type must be provided

 The remote schema (after transforms applied) **MUST** contain at least a `Query` root type.
+This can happen when you only expose Mutations from your remote schema.

 This limitation is identified in the library we use to merge schemas together.
 See [apollographql/graphql-tools#764](https://github.com/apollographql/graphql-tools/issues/764) and [apollographql/graphql-tools#659 _(comment)_](https://github.com/apollographql/graphql-tools/issues/659#issuecomment-410042027) for details.